-And if I were to say anything about Avengers: Infinity War, it would be this: it is only the first half of a story that is effectively a season finale ten years in the making.
+And if I were to say anything about Avengers: Infinity War, it would be this: It is only the first half of a story that is effectively a season finale 10 years in the making.
 So if you wind up feeling dissatisfied, I would ask, "Is there literally anything that Marvel could have done with the first half of an event story this big that would've satisfied you?"

 People are so worried about spoilers.
-Well, here's a spoiler for you that I think actually helps everyone: if you bring a sweet, baby child to a darkened theater full of strange, unfamiliar, and VERY LOUD noises, they will cry.
-And if the movie you brought that literal infant to happens to be the opening weekend for a story people have been waiting a full ten years to see?
+Well, here's a spoiler for you that I think actually helps everyone: If you bring a sweet, baby child to a darkened theater full of strange, unfamiliar, and VERY LOUD noises, they will cry.
+And if the movie you brought that literal infant to happens to be the opening weekend for a story people have been waiting a full 10 years to see?
 It gon' get real ugly.
 So maybe don't do that.

 Oh, also, Infinity War is probably going to bust past $200 million in its opening weekend and maybe also break a few records, if that's something that excites you.
 With a wider release and bigger budget than any other Marvel movie ever, it had better.

 ALLISON MACK MAKES CHLOE SULLIVAN'S WALL OF WEIRD